 Pumpkin pie flavor in a pancake

 This taste of fall flavors comes to us from Chrysta Wilson, author of Kiss My Bundt recipes from the award-winning bakery.
-For this pumpkin spice pancakes recipe, Wilson uses the seductive flavor of pumpkin pie spice to put a seasonal twist on standard buttermilk pancakes.
-And we love it because pumpkin pie spice happens to be a proven aphrodisiac for men!
+For her pumpkin spice pancakes recipe, Wilson uses the seductive flavor of pumpkin pie spice to put a seasonal twist on standard buttermilk pancakes.–I know, you’ve seen it all when it comes to pumpkin pie spice.
+I get it, I’m over pumpkin spiced, too.
+But the judicious way Chrysta uses the seasoning is the right way.
+And besides, pumpkin pie spice happens to be a proven aphrodisiac for men!
 Find out why.

 - 6 strips uncooked thick-cut bacon